Weekend In Columbus, Ohio

 DAY 1: Flight / Breweries/ Movies

-For this trip we used Southwest points and flew from Atlanta to the John Glenn International Airport in Columbus, Ohio.
-As I previously mentioned, we rented a car to be able to cover more ground around the Columbus areas.
-This trip we used the airport location of Hertz Rental Car.
+For this trip I used Southwest points and flew from Atlanta to the John Glenn International Airport in Columbus, Ohio.
+As I previously mentioned, I rented a car to be able to cover more ground around the Columbus areas.
+This trip I used the airport location of Hertz Rental Car.

-Since check-in at the Doghouse Hotel was not until 4pm, and we wanted to make the most of our weekend in Columbus, we hopped an early flight anyway, and I had a couple things planned to fill the void until check-in.
+Since check-in at the Doghouse Hotel was not until 4pm, and I wanted to make the most of our weekend in Columbus, I hopped an early flight anyway, and had a couple things planned to fill the void until check-in.

-Since this trip was centered around brewery hopping, and Chris had mentioned wanting to see Captain Marvel, I scoured the internet for a brewery with a movie theatre nearby that would be open during the day.
+Since this trip was centered around brewery hopping, but I had a lot of time before check in and I wanted to see Captain Marvel, I scoured the internet for a brewery with a movie theatre nearby that would be open during the day.

 So I added a stop at Combustion Brewery in Pickerington, Ohio to the itinerary.
 It was a little out of the way, but I was stoked to find an open brewery with a movie theatre less than 10 minutes away to fill that time until check in.
 SCORE!

-Not to be deterred, we went on to the next stop on the intinerary, which was a movie date at Marcus Theaters – Pickerington Cinema in Pickerington, Ohio.
+Not to be deterred, I went on to the next stop on the intinerary, which was a movie at Marcus Theaters – Pickerington Cinema in Pickerington, Ohio.

 The Marcus Theatre featured a nice snack bar.
-Since we were early we took full advantage of the snack bar.
-I was hoping that the restaurant or full bar would be open when we got there, but it was still too early.
-The bar appeared to have opened when we finished our movie, but, by then, it was time to head to Brewdog.
+Since I was so early I took full advantage of the snack bar.
+I was hoping that the restaurant or full bar would be open when I got there, but it was still too early.
+The bar appeared to have opened when the movie let out, but, by then, it was time to head to Brewdog.
 The theater was clean and comfortable – it had those big reclining seats.

-If you are curious, we loved Captain Marvel.
-We have since purchased the movie for our own collection.
+If you are curious, I loved Captain Marvel.
+We have since purchased the movie for my own collection.
 It’s one of my favorite Marvel movies to date.

-After our movie we headed to the DogHouse Hotel in Canal Winchester, Ohio.
+After the movie I headed to the DogHouse Hotel in Canal Winchester, Ohio.

-After checking in (and enjoying 2 complementary beers at the hotel bar) we relaxed in our room for a few minutes before heading down for a brewery tour.
-We had a little time to kill, so we stopped at the brewery bar for a beer and a giant soft pretzel.
-Then we explored the 6000 sq ft interactive craft beer museum while we waited for the rest of our tour group.
+After checking in (and enjoying 2 complementary beers at the hotel bar) I relaxed in the room for a few minutes before heading down for a brewery tour.
+I had a little time to kill, so I stopped at the brewery bar for a beer and a giant soft pretzel.
+Then I explored the 6000 sq ft interactive craft beer museum while waiting for the rest of our tour group.

-After the tour, we had dinner in the onsite restaurant.
-We split some wings and one of their signature pizzas.
+After the tour, I had dinner in the onsite restaurant.
+I had some wings and one of their signature pizzas.
 And I had to try the coffee and donuts dessert.
-Along with dinner, we opted for the beer flight to try even more of their beers.
+Along with dinner, I opted for the beer flight to try even more of their beers.

 DAY 2: Breweries / Columbus Zoo / Veritas